Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 1. Use `start_of_items_collection + size_of_reference * index_number` to find the reference to the given item
 1. Use the reference to find the given item

 Each step is an O(1) operation in time/space complexity and nothing in this algorithm changes as the list gets bigger.
-Therefore, retrieving an element from a list by it's index number is a very efficient operation.
+Therefore, retrieving an element from a list by its index number is a very efficient operation.

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-warning